Jitendrasingh09/productivity-tracker/README.md

 - **PIN Authentication**: Secure your browsing environment with PIN authentication, allowing you to restrict access to specific websites.
 - **Site Blocking**: Boost productivity by blocking distracting sites and creating a focused workspace.

-## Installation

-1. Download the extension from the Chrome Web Store.
-(Link will be provided soon.)
-2. Click on the extension icon in your browser to get started.

 ## Usage

 - Track your online activities and view detailed reports.